-So one of the most common things we get asked is around the material for frames.
-We did a blog on this a few years back but both our understanding and technology has moved on fast with new bikes and even more niches developed.
+One of the most common things we get asked is around the material for frames.
+We did a blog on this a few years back but since then both our understanding and technology has moved on, with new bikes and even more niches developed.
 We own and use Carbon, Steel, Titanium and Aluminium bikes and one is still not better than another at everything.
-This blog explains why you might be best suited to one material but it is mostly to understand that a bike which rides really well could be any material – it is more down to how it is made.
+This blog explains why you might be best suited to one material but it is mostly to understand that a bike which rides really well could be any material – it is more down to how it is made and designed.

 Purely the material alone does not determine how a bike rides

-The classic example about one material riding vastly different is Aluminium.
-This can be a really cheap alloy that is weaker and made cheaply so needs a lot of material to give it strength in standard profiles, this gives that traditional stiff and harsh ride feel we all associate with aluminium, but if the brand uses a high end aluminium alloy (like Scandium) with higher strength and clever forming (Hydro formed or Super Plastic formed) tube shaping.
-You can then get a bike that rides much better than your cheap carbon bike would.
+The classic example of one material riding vastly different is Aluminium.
+This can be a really cheap alloy that is weaker and made cheaply so needs a lot of material to give it strength in standard tube profiles, this gives that traditional stiff and harsh ride feel we all associate with aluminium, but if the brand uses a high end aluminium alloy (like Scandium) with higher strength and clever forming (Hydro formed or Super Plastic formed) tube shaping.
+You can then get a bike that rides much better and compares to cheap Titanium or carbon.

-The Tripster AT using Scandium really surprised us; the pretty straight gauge 7005 bike I used to ride to Istanbul a few years back was horribly harsh; my arms were numb each day.
-The Tripster AT changed our whole outlook, there was no numbness and feedback on long bikepacking rides and trips.
-The frame rode more like steel or Ti in terms of comfort than expected.
+The Tripster AT uses Scandium and it really surprised us.
+Before this Tripster AT I used a straight gauge aluminium 7005 gravel/CX bike (from Kona) to ride to Istanbul a few years back and it was horribly harsh; my arms were numb each day and I just thought that was from the long days.
+However the Tripster AT changed our whole outlook, there was so much less fatigue on long bikepacking rides and trips.
+The frame rode more like steel or Ti in terms of the comfort expected.
 Why is this?
 Firstly it uses the best in Aluminium the Kinesium tubeset, secondly the tube profiles are pretty unique using super plastic forming to create clever shapes and profiles.
 It is also crazy light for aluminium.

 Titanium must be used cleverly to get the best out of it

-Take the review we did here to highlight this fact the carbon 3T Exploro is lightning fast and accelerates like an ebike but it will increase the load on the body and potentially give you more aches and pains on long days beccause there’s few compromises in the carbon design over speed for comfort.
-While the bikes like teh Lauf True Grit or Open UP uses some of the above mitigation features in carbon to improve comfort.
+Take the review we did here to highlight this fact the carbon 3T Exploro is lightning fast and accelerates like an ebike but it will increase the load on the body and potentially gives you more aches and pains on long days because there’s few compromises in the carbon design over speed for comfort.
+While the bikes like the Lauf True Grit or Open UP uses some of the above mitigation features in carbon to improve comfort.

 The final consideration for bikepacking adventures is; how much weight are you carrying?